Knicks–Pacers rivalry: 1994 Eastern Conference finals

-Meanwhile, the Knicks, following Jordan's first retirement, were heavily favored to win the East.
+Meanwhile, the Knicks, following Michael Jordan's first retirement, were heavily favored to win the East.
 Rivers was lost for the season with a knee injury in December, but New York acquired Derek Harper from Dallas to replace him.
 Despite winning the Atlantic Division, they lost the top seed in the East to Atlanta; both teams finished 57–25 and split the season series 2–2, but the Hawks won the tiebreaker.
 The Knicks beat the Nets in 4, then finally beat Chicago in 7 to reach the Eastern Conference Finals, where Indiana was waiting.

 Both teams won their first two home games.
-However, in Game 5 at New York, Miller scored 39 points (25 in the fourth) in the Pacers' 93-86 victory.
+However, in Game 5 at New York, Miller scored 39 points (25 in the fourth) in the Pacers' 93–86 victory.
 Miller hit several long 3's during the quarter while engaging in an animated discussion with Spike Lee, who was seated courtside.
 After Indiana took a 3–2 series lead with the victory, the New York Daily News ran a cover story with Lee's picture and the sarcastic headline, "Thanks A Lot, Spike".
 However, Indiana lost the next two games and the series.
 Ewing scored the decisive points off a put-back dunk in Game 7 with 26.9 seconds left.
 It capped one of the center's finest postseason performances of his career, as he finished with 24 points, 22 rebounds, 7 assists, and 5 blocks.
 Miller airballed a last-second 3, and the Knicks closed the series out at the foul line for a 94–90 victory.